Flatorb/fxhello-api/apiary.md

 Returns the full list of warehouses

 + Parameters
-    + page: (string, optional) - The page of results to view.
-        + Default: 1
-    + limit: (string, optional) - The amount of results per page.
+    + type: (string, optional) - The type of store that should be retrieved.
+If not defined, all stores will be returned.
-        + Default: 10

 + Request (application/json)
     + Headers